3manuek/3manuek.github.io/resume.md

 > El Rio de la Plata, Argentina
 > September, 2016 - Current

-Ayres became as a local project for Data Engineers aroud Open Source Database solutions.
+Ayres is an analytics company, working on custom targeted problems of certain complexity.
+We do all in cloud, high privacy, _company as a code_.

 Customers: iMedicare, Eloquentix.

 ----

 ## Past Experience